Taboua/2023-GP1-15/TabouaProject/TabouaWebProject/README.md

 ## Launching Instructions
 To get started with Taboua:
 1. Clone this repository to your local machine.
-2. Using Vite install the necessary dependencies for the web application.
+2. Using Vite install the necessary dependencies for the web applications:
+  -npm install
+  -npm run dev